textileplaybook.com / home · lessons

 Day 8

-Supplier needs 3 more weeks — large embroidery machines running 24/7 can only do ≈500 caps/day, and they're booked solid.
+Supplier needs 3 more weeks — a 12-head embroidery machine running 24/7 does ≈500 caps/day, and even shops with several machines are booked solid at this scale.

 Result